 Driving with snow chains on

-Fitting snow chains to your car doesn’t mean you can drive your car like you normally would in the summer!
+Fitting snow chains to your car doesn’t mean that you can drive like you normally would in the summer.
 They won’t stop you from getting into difficult situations if you drive too quickly.
 Ideally, you shouldn’t go above 30mph and make sure you take bends slowly.
 Always be gentle with acceleration and braking.

 One of the best things to do when fitting and using snow chains is to refer to your owner’s manual for the most effective way to use them in the winter.